Charities that run coat donation drives are bracing themselves for rising demand as the cost of living crisis bites. Image: HandsOn London

-As temperatures plunge this winter, life gets harder for people living on the streets and for people living below the poverty line who are pushed into the position of choosing whether to heat or eat – making a coat donation is a small way in which you can help.
+As temperatures plunge this winter, life gets harder for people living on the streets and for those living below the poverty line who are pushed into the position of choosing whether to heat or eat – that’s where a coat donation can help.

 While there are many ways you can help out, perhaps the simplest is donating a winter coat.